Review Process

 ● Incorrect author/contributor information (i.e. missing authors or adding authors without actual work).

-A withdrawal notice will be issued if:
+A retraction procedure will be initiated if:

 0